Manage a Business

 • Integrated time tracking and payroll that calculates complex rates (including bonuses and commissions) correctly every time

-You don't need to watch your schedule like a hawk–Homebase can monitor your shifts and alert you only when action is needed.
+You don't need to watch your schedule like a hawk — Homebase monitors your shifts and alerts you only when action is needed.

 Is double time required by law?

 Double time is not required by federal law.
-California is the only state that requires double time by law in specific situations—after 12 hours in a single workday or after 8+ hours on the 7th consecutive day of work.
+California is the only state that mandates it — after 12 hours in a single workday or 8+ hours on the 7th consecutive day.
+Washington requires it on some public works projects.
+All other states leave it to employer discretion; the FLSA only requires overtime at 1.5× after 40 hours per week.

 How do you calculate double time pay?

 You calculate double time pay by multiplying the regular hourly rate by 2.
-Important: If bonuses or commissions were paid that week, you must first recalculate the regular rate by dividing total compensation by total hours worked.
+Important: if bonuses or commissions were paid that week, you must first recalculate the regular rate by dividing total compensation by total hours worked, then apply the 2× multiplier.

 After how many hours do you get double time?